earlfogel/food/README.md

 Bake at 350 F for 40 to 45 minutes.

-Serve with strawberries in syrop and sour cream.
+Serve with strawberries in syrup and sour cream.

 If you can't find dry cottage cheese, substitute regular cottage cheese, use just one egg and thicken with flour